dodyg/practical-aspnetcore/README.md

 ## MVC and SignalR

-There is a dedicated samples for ASP.NET Core MVC 2.1 [here](/projects/mvc) and ASP.NET Core Signal R 2.1 [here](/projects/signalr).
+There is a dedicated samples for ASP.NET Core MVC 2.1 [here (1 sample)](/projects/mvc) and ASP.NET Core Signal R 2.1 [here (0 sample)](/projects/signalr).
 The rest of projects here are for ASP.NET Core only.

 ## What's new in ASP.NET Core 2.1 Preview 1(2)